 Professor Anthony Hannan

 Tony is a behavioural neuroscientist and medical researcher at the Florey Institute of Neuroscience and Mental Health, University of Melbourne.
-He is an NHMRC Principal Research Fellow and Head of the Epigenetics and Neural Plasticity Laboratory.
+He is Research Lead of the Mental Health Mission and Head of the Epigenetics and Neural Plasticity Laboratory.

 Tony investigates gene-environment interactions and experience-dependent plasticity in the healthy and diseased brain.
 The research includes models of specific neurological and psychiatric disorders involving cognitive and affective dysfunction, investigated at behavioural, cellular and molecular levels so as to identify pathogenic mechanisms and novel therapeutic targets.